 Exhibit 7-5 presents MDEs for the confirmatory outcome for a comparison of SUB versus the pooled comparison group for two sample sizes-one assuming a 50 percent response rate and one assuming a 75 percent response rate.
-MDEs are presented as percentage point differences between SUB and the pooled control group.
+20 MDEs are presented as percentage point differences between SUB and the pooled control group.
 Consistent with prior study analyses, we propose using .10 as the level of statistical significance for hypothesis testing.

 Exhibit 7-5.
-Minimum Detectable Effects for Confirmatory Homelessness Outcome for SUB vs. All Other Conditions, By Response Rate

-Expected # of Completed Followup Survey Interviews MDE If Mean Outcome for All Other Conditions Group Is: Response Rate SUB All Other Conditions 10% (or 90%) 30% (or 70%) 50% 75% Response Rate 440 855 4.3 pp 6.6 pp 7.2 рр 50% Response Rate 294 570 5.3 pp 8.0 pp 8.8 pp
+Minimum Detectable Effects for Confirmatory Homelessness Outcome for SUB vs. All Other Conditions, By Response Rate outer containents, by recoponics reads Expected # of Completed Followup Survey Interviews MDE If Mean Outcome for All Other Conditions Group Is: nditions Group Is: Response Rate SUB All Other Conditions 10% (or 90%) 30% (or 70%) 50% 75% Response Rate 440 855 4.3 pp 6.6 pp 7.2 pp 50% Response Rate 294 570 5.3 pp 8.0 pp 8.8 pp

-Key: MDE=minimum detectible effect.
+Key: MDE = minimum detectible effect.

-Notes: MDEs are based on calculations assuming two-sided tests are used at the 10 percent significance level, the desired power is 80 percent, and the regression R is 0.04.
+Notes: MDEs are based on calculations assuming two-sided tests are used at the 10 percent significance level, the desired power is 80 percent, and the regression R2 is 0.04.
 No finite population correction was used.
 Sample size calculations based on total number of nondeceased family heads as of 78-month followup survey who were eligible for inclusion in the comparison.

-To provide a frame of reference, the full sample mean for the outcome at least 1 night homeless or doubled up during the past 6 months in the SUB vs. UC impact estimate was 34.0 percent (in exhibit 7-5, closest to the 0.3 column), with a mean difference of -18.2 percentage points.
+To provide a frame of reference, the full sample mean for the outcome at least 1 night homeless or doubled up during the past 6 months in the SUB vs. UC impact estimate in the 37-month survey data was 34.0 percent (in exhibit 7-5, closest to the 0.3 column), with a mean difference of -18.2 percentage points.
 Impacts were not analyzed from the 78-month tracking data, but the full-sample mean for this outcome was 19.5 percent.
 As discussed previously, the contrast in receipt of SUB relative to the other intervention conditions has declined since the 37-month survey, so it is possible that the mean difference may be smaller.
-The confirmatory outcome in the present study has a longer time horizon, which would tend to increase the proportion of both groups reporting any experience of homelessness.
-However, further time elapsing since an initial shelter stay may also reduce families' risk of experiencing homelessness.
+Further time elapsing because an initial shelter stay may also reduce families' risk of experiencing homelessness.